 Bleeding gums signify that there is plaque building up around your gum line.
 This often leads to gingivitis or gum inflammation.
-If gingivitis is left untreated, it quickly develops into periodontitis or the inflammation of your tooth’s supporting bones.
+Gingivitis can quickly develops into periodontitis or the inflammation of your tooth’s supporting bones.

 Our main goal during treatment is to remove all of the build-up that is irritating your gums.
 After that, we will also help you develop a personalized oral hygiene plan to avoid similar issues in the future as well as the severe consequences of untreated gum disease.